cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 ## Conventions

+### Paths

+Because of module resolution restrictions, all paths must be relative. e.g. instead of `src/utils` (even if import auto-completion writes that) it should be corrected to `../utils`.

 ### Getting user input

 Use custom wrapper `askUser()` instead of the native [InputBox API](https://code.visualstudio.com/api/references/vscode-api#InputBox) which would result in procedural, verbose and brittle client code.